availabs/gtfs-conflation-pipeline/src/services/Conflation/SharedStreetsMatcher/README.md

 If we use OSRM to get the OSRM nodes for a GTFS Shape Segment, we can then JOIN it to ShstRefs and/or ConflationMap segments.

+## SharedStreets Reference section[x, y]

+QUESTION:
+What do the x & y represent?

+I had assumed they were the start and end distances along.
+However, in some cases x > y.

+ANSWER:
+Happens for extremely short geometries (longest observed case < 1/2 foot).